diogtsix/ML_Learn_Projects/README.md

                             1) api folder : contains the py files to run and create the localhost server
                             2) model_build : contains the notebook that trains the model

+# **Reinforcement_Learning**

+- This project contains 2 small learning projects to interact with Reinforcement Learning.
+It includes 2 projects  :
+- As reinforcement learning enviroments we used OpenAI's gymnasium library, which contains ready to use enviroments for training.

+- File-Folder description :

+                            1) **Introductory_to_RL_Blackjack** : Simple reinforcement learning project to train a model to play blackJack using Q-learning techniques

+                            2) **Inverted_Pendulum_Stabilization_DeepQ_Network** :
+                            Builded a Deep-Q Network for Deep Reinforcement learning using **PyTorch** and **gymnasium** for inverted pendulum stabilization.

 # **Libraries Needed**

 The following libs are used on all 3 projects.